-After you've had your blog up for several months and you've linked those posts to your social media pages, it's time to look at your analytics and see if there are any customer segments you may have overlooked previously.
-Also revisit your current customer segments for updated insights about what questions or challenges they're having that your product/services might address.
+After you've had your blog up for several months and linked those posts to your social media pages, it's time to look at your analytics and see if there are any customer segments you may have overlooked previously.
+Also, revisit your current customer segments for updated insights about what questions or challenges they're having that your product/services might address.

 Looking at your analytics is one of the best ways to see how well you're accomplishing the task of positioning yourself as a trusted authority in your field by helping people address their challenges.

-Always read reviews of your products and services and pay particular attention to those that point out areas in which you can improve.
+Always read reviews of your products and services and pay particular attention to those that point out areas you can improve.
 Thank people for taking the time to write thoughtful reviews, and let them know that you're working on improving those areas they've brought to your attention.

 Use free tools for planning, starting small with a focus on tasks that will provide the best ROI.
-You want each piece of the content you produce to speak directly to your readers.
+You want each piece of your content to speak directly to your readers.
 You want to understand their frustrations as well as their desired goals.
 As you determine what problems your customers need to be addressed, you can examine how your existing content can directly target their questions and frustrations.

 - Lists.
 It has been shown that lists help calm your mind by providing a sense of finality and by providing small pieces of information that are easy to process.